am3464/Energy-Demand-Forecasting/README.md

 # Energy-Demand-Forecasting
-Machine learning architectures: XGBoost, LSTM and a Transformer implemented from scratch are compared against a seasonal baseline
+Machine learning architectures: XGBoost, LSTM and a Transformer implemented from scratch are compared against a seasonal baseline.

 |Model|MAE /MW|RMSE /MW|MAPE|
 |---|---|---|---|